 Faith & Fitness Magazine: Describe your Christian faith background and what it means to you.

 James Ellis: I grew up with a very strong Christian family.
 I count this as a real blessing in my life.
 My mother and father put their faith in Jesus as does everyone in my immediate and extended family.
 As a child my parents told my sisters and me that we needed to go to church with them every Sunday as long as we were living under their roof.
-I wasn’t too thrilled about that, especially when I got my driver’s license and would be out at the dance clubs on Saturday nights until the early morning hours.
+I wasn’t too thrilled about that, especially when I got my driver’s license.
+I was bullied in high school. which created depression and self-doubt.
+So, I would be out at the dance clubs on Saturday nights until the early morning hours.

 That attitude changed one summer night when I went to a Wednesday youth group service at the age of 17.
 The message at that youth service really spoke to me and it was in that time that I earnestly prayed to God to be free of my sin and be in right standing with Him by accepting the gracious gift of Jesus Christ’s sacrifice.
 This was a choice that I as an individual decided to make and no one else could have made it for me.
 My life changed, because my life was no longer my own.
 Jesus now has a resident presence in my life as both my Savior and my Lord.
 This personal relationship with Jesus has been amazing to me.
 He guides, directs, and protects me daily.

 Faith & Fitness Magazine: Through popular media many people have a perception of the high-profile LA model lifestyle.
 Give insight into the daily culture for models, the lifestyle influences and some of the ways models live in that environment.
 How has God challenged you to live your faith and be different from the normal.
 Any regrets?
 What are your challenges and how are you best able to encourage others toward God as they struggle?